-iv) d) Long Term Disability Insurance

-Employees are required to join the long term disability insurance program on the first day of the month following one (1) month's employment provided they are:

-- i) Regular or probationary full-time with a minimum of eight (8) months per year; - 2) ii) Regular or probationary part-time with a minimum of eight (8) months per year and forty (40) hours biweekly.
+- iv) Long Term Disability Insurance Employees are required to join the long term disability insurance program on the first day of the month following one (1) month's employment provided they are: - 1) Regular or probationary full-time with a minimum of eight (8) months per year; - 2) Regular or probationary part-time with a minimum of eight (8) months per year thirty-five (35) forty (40) hours biweekly. - 3) Employees in temporary positions moving into regular positions will join the plan immediately upon commencing a regular position.

-The eEmployer contributes one hundred percent (100%) of premiums for long-term disability insurance.
+The Employer contributes one hundred percent (100%) of premiums for long-term disability insurance.